 The good news is that you don’t need to consume an entire kettle of broth.
 For healthy individuals, we recommend two to three quarts during a cleanse.
 If you experience recurring issues, such as brittle skin, arthritis pain or rough stools, then bump up the daily servings to four quarts.

 Yes, we realize this may seem like a lot, but this isn’t permanent.
-A cleansing period lasts for about 1-2 weeks.
+A cleansing period lasts for about one to two weeks.
 Unless you add additional ingredients, broth is also all-natural, so no need to worry about side effects.

-If even two quarts is too much for you, then start with one quart (four cups) and build your way up.
+If two quarts is too much for you, start with one quart (four cups) and build your way up.

 Once you’re done with the cleanse, a maintenance of one to two cups a day should be enough.

 The Best Broth for a Cleanse